Quantum secure non-malleable-extractors: Introduction

 It can be argued that no deterministic function can extract even one uniform bit given an (arbitrary) source $X \in \mathcal{C}_1$, for $k \leq n-1$ \cite{CG85}.
 This led to designing extractors using sources from $\mathcal{C}_2$.
-They use an additional uniform source (aka {\em seed} $S=U_d$) called {\em seeded-extractors}.
-Subsequent works also considered extraction from class $\mathcal{C}_3$, multiple independent weak sources~\cite{CG85,Bou05}.
+They use an additional uniform source (aka {\em seed} $S=U_d$) called {\em seeded extractors}.
+Subsequent works also considered extraction from class $\mathcal{C}_3$, involving multiple independent weak sources~\cite{CG85,Bou05}.
 In the classical setting, extractors have been studied extensively both in the seeded and the multi-source settings~\cite{ILM89,GUV09,DW08,Bou05,CG85,KLRZ08,R06,Raz05,KLR09}.

 Consider a situation where the input of an extractor is tampered with.
 For example, for a source $(X,S) \in \mathcal{C}_2$, an adversary may tamper with the seed $S$ to modify it to some other seed $S'$.
-In this case, one can ask a natural question \emph{`Does the output of tampered input $(X,S')$ have any correlation with the output of the untampered input $(X,S)$?'\ } In order to be resilient to this adversarial tampering of input, one natural requirement to consider is that the original input produces an output that is (almost) independent of the one that is generated by the tampered input.
-Extractors having this property are called non-malleable-extractors~\cite{DW09}.
-A non-malleable-extractor $\nmext$, thus produces an output that is nearly uniform and independent of tampering; $\left(\nmext(X,S)\nmext(X,S'\right) \approx U_m \otimes \nmext(X,S')$).
+In this case, a natural question arises: \emph{`Does the output of tampered input $(X,S')$ have any correlation with the output of the untampered input $(X,S)$?'\ }.
+To be resilient against such adversarial tampering of the input, it is crucial that the original input produces an output that is (almost) independent of the one generated by the tampered input.
+Extractors with this property are called non-malleable extractors~\cite{DW09}.
+A non-malleable extractor, denoted by $\nmext$, produces an output that is nearly uniform and independent of tampering.
+Formally, this means that the outputs satisfy $\left(\nmext(X,S)\nmext(X,S'\right) \approx U_m \otimes \nmext(X,S')$).

-Applications to cryptography motivate the study of extractors in presence of an adversary holding some side information $E$ on the source.
-The sources~\footnote{For simplicity and brevity we call the joint systems, including the adversary side information, as a source.} are considered of the form
+Applications to cryptography motivate the study of extractors in the presence of an adversary holding some side information $E$ about the source.
+For simplicity and brevity, we refer to the joint systems, including the adversary's side information, as a source.
+These sources are considered to be of the form:

-Here, we require the output of the extractor $\Ext(X,S)$ to be uniform given the side information $E$; $\left(\Ext(X,S)E \approx U_m \otimes E\right)$.
-Additionally, in the case of a non-malleable-extractor, we require that it is (nearly) independent of any potential tampering of the seed, Similarly one can consider $2$-sources with adversary side information (below $k_1,k_2>0$ and $\vert Y\vert=n$):
+Here, we require the output of the extractor $\Ext(X,S)$ to be uniform given the side information $E$, i.e., $\left(\Ext(X,S)E \approx U_m \otimes E\right)$.
+Additionally, in the case of a non-malleable extractor, we require that it is (nearly) independent of any potential tampering of the seed: Similarly one can consider $2$-sources with adversary side information (below $k_1,k_2>0$ and $\vert Y\vert=n$):